 “To get a mortgage in Canada, you have to have some of your own money in the deal, and more is always better.”

 To get a mortgage in today's lending environment, you’ve got to have “skin in the game,” which is the money you put into the purchase of your property as a down payment or equity that you retain.
 Different property-types have different down payment requirements.
-The equity you have in the property helps to protect the lender from loss in the event they ever have to take the property back (foreclose).
+The equity you have in the property helps to protect the lender from loss in the event you default and they have to take the property back to sell it in order to get their money back (foreclose).

 Table of Contents